 Planet-centered design: how service design can help combat global warming

 As the world is warming, discussions about how to reverse it are also heating up.
-World leaders recently met at the COP26 to hammer out the requirements, actions, and measures that need to be taken to tackle global warming.
+World leaders recently met at the COP27 to hammer out the requirements, actions, and measures that need to be taken to tackle global warming.
 One thing is clear, global warming is an issue that can no longer be ignored, and requires global action.
-Individuals, families, communities, government, and yes, service designers must change behaviors to a more sustainable mindset.
+Individuals, families, communities, organizations, businesses, governments, and yes, service designers must change their behavior to a more sustainable mindset.

 Customers are signaling a need and desire for solutions, products, and services that are sustainable and have less of an impact on the environment.
 These signals are even adamant in traditional financial markets, with so-called ‘green stocks’: sustainable-driven organizations have consistently outperformed on the stock market.

-If we are thinking in a truly human-centric mindset we must now also consider the needs of the planet alongside the customers, and shift to planet-centered design.
+If we are thinking in a truly human-centered mindset we must now also consider the needs of the planet alongside the customers, and shift to planet-centered design.

 What is planet-centered design?

-We are responsible for shaping services and products based on the distinct needs of humans, to ultimately give them a better experience.
-With the imminent threat of global warming, we must now create, adapt and improve experiences to minimise the devastating impact that global warming could have on the human race.
+We are responsible for shaping services and products based on the human's distinct needs, to ultimately give them a better experience.
+With the imminent threat of global warming, we must now create, adapt and improve experiences to minimize the devastating impact that global warming could have on the human race.
 But how can we foster planet-centered design, and what service design tools could we harness to assist in this problem?